Pentanema squarrosum: Taxonomy

+The original name (basionynm) for this species was Conyza squarrosa, assigned by Linnaeus in Species Plantarum in 1753.
+In this he quotes an earlier polynomial in Hortus Cliffortianus, Conyza foliis lanceolatis acutis, caule annuo corymboso ("the fleabane with spear-shaped, pointed leaves and an annual, corymbose stem").
+Another old name for it was Conyza major vulgaris ("the big, common fleabane"), in Bauhin's Pinax theatri botanici (1623).
+Linnaeus described it simply as growing in dry places in Germany, Belgium, Britain and France.

-Until recently, ploughman's spikenard was commonly known as Inula conyzae but in 2019 it was renamed Pentanema squarrosum.
+In 1985 it was renamed Inula conyzae by Desmond Meikle, and most publications have listed it as that until recently, but in 2019 it was renamed Pentanema squarrosum.

 The common name 'ploughman's spikenard' refers to an incense or fragrance known as nard (νάρδος in Ancient Greek), which is mentioned several times in the Bible as an expensive luxury item.
 The word nard comes ultimately from the Sanskrit नलद (nálada), a rare Himalayan plant called Nardostachys jatamansi.
 The addition of 'spike' to the name may be a reference to the taproot, from which the essential oil is extracted.
 In Europe during the Middle Ages, ploughman's spikenard would have been a cheap substitute, so called because it also has a taproot with a fragrant odour which has been described as a faint cinnamon smell.

 Its common names across Europe testify to its usefulness: in German it is Duerrwurz ("dried root"); in French Herbe aux Mouches ("herb of flies").
 English common names include cinnamon root, great fleabane and horse heal.

+Its chromosome number is 2n = 32.
+There are no known hybrids or subspecies.

-Distribution and Status
+Distribution and status

 Ploughman's Spikenard is native to Europe, Western Asia and North Africa.
 It has also been introduced to Columbia and New Zealand.

-It has not been evaluated for the IUCN Red List but in Britain it is classified as "least concern" because it is quite common and is not threatened.
+It has not been evaluated for the IUCN Red List while in Britain it is classified as "least concern" because it is quite common and is not threatened.

+In many parts of Britain, ploughman's spikenard is classified as an axiophyte, which means its presence is an indication of favourable conservation status, so it is likely to be counted towards site designation (for wildlife sites, nature reserves, etc) and used in monitoring their condition.